papiodesu/leptos_book/src/view/04b_iteration.md

 You’ll notice a few differences here:

 - we convert the "data" signal into an enumerated iterator
-- we use the "children」 prop explicitly, to make it easier to run some non-「view" code
+- we use the "children" prop explicitly, to make it easier to run some non-"view" code
-- we define a "value」 memo and use that in the view.
-This 「value" field doesn’t actually use the "child" being passed into each row.
+- we define a "value" memo and use that in the view.
+This "value" field doesn’t actually use the "child" being passed into each row.
 Instead, it uses the index and reaches back into the original "data" to get the value.